Deeds67/url-shortener/README.md

 # URL Shortener by Pierre Marais

-This is a simple URL shortener that hashes URLs using MD5, then encodes the hash to base58.
+This is a simple URL shortener that hashes URLs using MD5, then encodes the hash with base58.
 The encoded string is reduced to max 8 characters.

 ## Usage